codewithhariom/arkenea/README.md

 - Profile Image (Need to upload in folder &amp; save file name in database)
 3. Database
 - Use MongoDB for save the data

+For Run this Application
+First start server which is available in main branch, by using first run "npm i" then "npm start" command Then run angular which is available in master branch, so first of all run "npm i" then run "ng serve" command